 Online courses in psychology are an excellent way to learn about psychology because most of them let you audit the courses for free.
 Well-known professors and authors conduct these courses, and the content is trustworthy.
 Of the few dozen I’ve audited, here are my top picks:

 - Learning How To Learn: Well, this isn’t exactly a psychology course, but it has some of the best insights into learning and productivity.
 The course mildly touches on some of the most critical insights into how humans learn.
-So you can go through it and the snowball around the key points covered in it.
+So you can go through it and then snowball around the key points covered in it.
 I had to mention this because it is one of the best courses on Coursera.
 Period.

 - The neurobiology of Everyday Life: This is another fantastic course for the material it covers.
 If you don’t know how to start studying neuroscience, this is your point of entry.
 It’s easy enough for a layperson to understand and detailed enough for an ex-student to revisit and relearn neurobiology.

 - MIT OpenCourseWare: If you are into prerecorded videos of actual lectures, this is a great option.
 Their courses are quite thorough, and you’ll be well-informed after following their lecture series.

 - Khan Academy: I personally prefer Khan Academy to look for something which is right in between textbooks and lectures.
-Khan Academy has a number of well-prepared thorough explanation videos across hundreds of psychology topics.
+Khan Academy has a number of well-prepared, thorough explanation videos across hundreds of psychology topics.
 I would recommend those if you are planning to study psychology.
 They also have good written content and practice questions.
 Highly recommended and, in my opinion, a better alternative to study.com (paywalled)

 - Introduction to Psychology: This is a fairly entry-level course on Coursera you can audit to get started with psychology, especially if you are wondering what the field covers.

 - The brain and space: If you are in awe of how the brain works, this little course has a lot to offer because it teaches you a lot about vision, memory and how the brain creates a map of information.